CBDevelopment/TransferSim/README.md

 # TransferSim
-A Python program simulating a Hohmann transfer from Earth to Mars
+A Python program simulating a transfer orbit from Earth to Mars utilizing Lambert's problem